My Cookie Journey

 Barbara Hall

-Buttery almond sugar cookies sweetened with honey, topped with a thin almond glaze and festive red, white, and blue jimmies.
-A quick and easy recipe perfect for 4th of July parties or summer baking.
+Buttery almond sugar cookies lightly sweetened with honey, topped with a delicate almond glaze and festive red, white, and blue jimmies.
+A quick and easy recipe that's perfect for Fourth of July celebrations, summer gatherings, or simply changing the decorations for any holiday.

 Prevent your screen from going dark